-- Recognize the rights of all stakeholders and encourage cooperation between the Company and all its stakeholders. - Protect and facilitate the rights of all stakeholders. - stakeholders through timely and accurate disclosures. - Ensuring equitable treatment for all stakeholders. - Recognising the responsibilities of the Board of Directors towards the attainment of the above principles.
+- Recognize the rights of all stakeholders and encourage cooperation between the Company and all its stakeholders. - Protect and facilitate the rights of all stakeholders. - Provide adequate and timely information to all stakeholders through timely and accurate disclosures. - Ensuring equitable treatment for all stakeholders. - Recognising the responsibilities of the Board of Directors towards the attainment of the above principles.